rollingedit/YouTube-Album-Splitter/README.md

 YouTube Album Splitter Songs
 ```

-Each pasted link gets its own dated subfolder inside that folder, so albums do not mix together.
+Each pasted link gets its own subfolder inside that folder, so uploads do not mix together.

 ## Features

 - One-file Windows tool.
 No separate installer or setup script.
 - Prompts for a YouTube link instead of making users edit commands.
+- Treats each pasted link as one video, even if the URL includes a playlist.
 - Downloads the best available Opus audio.
 - Splits the video into separate song files using YouTube chapter markers.
 - Creates clean numbered filenames like `1.
 Song Name.opus`.
+- Creates an album folder from the YouTube title when it can, like `Artist - Album`.
 - Embeds album art into every split song file.
 - Crops album art to a centered 1:1 square so music apps display it cleanly.
-- Sets each title tag to match the filename, like `1.
-Song Name`.
+- Sets each title tag to the clean song name, like `Song Name`.
+- Sets album and artist metadata when the YouTube title follows a clear `Artist - Album` style.
 - Sets each track number tag to the correct number, like `1`.
 - Removes genre metadata so files are not mislabeled.
 - Deletes temporary files after the final tracks are finished.